DemocracyClub/LGSF/README.md

 ### Councillor objects

-All scrapers in some way need to make a set councillor objects.
+All scrapers in some way need to make a set of councillor objects.
-`CMISCouncillorScraper` and `ModGovCouncillorScraper ` handle this automatically, but the `HTMLCouncillorScraper` and `BaseCouncillorScraper ` don’t.
+`CMISCouncillorScraper` and `ModGovCouncillorScraper` handle this automatically, but the `HTMLCouncillorScraper` and `BaseCouncillorScraper` don’t.

 Councillor objects require a `url`, `identifier`, `name`, `party` and